 When it comes to Southwest, however, please know that these points DO NOT qualify for the Southwest Companion Pass.
 Only credit card points earned on the Southwest cards qualify for the pass.

-Here at Families Fly Free, I teach a very specific process to help our readers learn to fly free in the simplest and quickest way possible and that includes accumulating and using Chase Ultimate Rewards® points.
-The card_name can be a great way to earn lots of Chase Ultimate Rewards® points.
+Here at Secrets of a Travel Journalist, I teach a very specific process to help our readers learn to fly free in the simplest and quickest way possible and that includes accumulating and using Chase Ultimate Rewards® points.
+The Chase Ink Business Preferred card can be a great way to earn lots of Chase Ultimate Rewards® points.

 A key part of my process is to always hold a Southwest Airlines Companion Pass, so 1 person can always fly free with you on all Southwest flights, and then, of course, flying Southwest Airlines anywhere you want to go within the U.S. and the Caribbean using the 135,000 points you earned to secure the pass.